How to Distribute Your Progressive Web App (PWA) to Your Customers

 Step 2: Create a subdomain (also called a CName) for the custom domain you'd like to use for your PWA and point it to pwa.appdocumentation.com

-Technically, you can just use your PWA/HTML5 link to distribute your app, but it's prreeeeetty ugly.
+Technically, you can just use the PWA/HTML5 link that’s automatically generated for you to distribute your app, but most people prefer to set up a custom domain for their PWA.

 To set up a subdomain (aka CName), you will do that through your domain hosting provider.
 You'll login and go to your DNS settings where you should be able to add a CName.
 It will look something like the picture below.